Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 天涯地角有穷时，只有相思无尽处。Yan Shu (991 — 1055)

-Grand heaven and earth all have bound, yet only lovesickness has no end.
+Grand heaven and earth all have extent, yet only lovesickness has no end.

 Embroidery Silk of the Song Dynasty — Fujian Museum (Photo by Dongmaiying)